nicolashaan/openapi-playground-android-app/app/docs/UsersApi.md

 <a name="listGetMembers"></a>
 # **listGetMembers**
-> ListLookupMultipleUsersLookupResponse listGetMembers(id, maxResults, paginationToken, expansions, tweetFields, userFields)
+> ListLookupMultipleUsersLookupResponseEntity listGetMembers(id, maxResults, paginationToken, expansions, tweetFields, userFields)

 Returns user objects that are members of a List by the provided List ID